Quasinormal modes in kink excitations and kink-antikink interactions: a toy model: Conclusion

 \section{Conclusion}

 In the present paper, we have designed a scalar field model in (1+1) dimensions which has a kink and an antikink interpolating between the two symmetric minima of the potential.
-This model has a stability equation for perturbations of the kink which is anologous to the Schr\"{o}dinger equation with a linearized potential in the shape of the square well potential in quantum mechanics.
+This model has a stability equation for perturbations of the kink which is analogous to the Schr\"{o}dinger equation with a linearized potential in the shape of the square well potential in quantum mechanics.
 We have designed another potential which is a modification of the original one with the stability potential in the form of a square well potential with two barriers.
-In this case, vibrational normal modes of the kink solutions of the former potential turns into quasinormal modes in the latter one.
-The analogy with the Schr\"{o}dinger equation in our model is very clear and it was used together with numerical integration to show that these quasinormal modes will tunnel the potential barrier created by the kink and leak energy.
+In this case, vibrational normal modes of the kink solutions of the former potential turns into QNMs in the latter one.
+The analogy with the Schr\"{o}dinger equation in our model is very clear and it has been used to show analytically that the system has QNMs, which are quasibound states that decay with time and leak energy.
+Moreover, these modes create resonances in the transmission coefficient of the linearized potential.
 The idea of constructing this peculiar model from the beginning and showing that it works to study kink-antikink collisions is the proximity of the linear stability potential defined here and the ones associated to many known kink models in the literature.
-This makes the model a rich ground to study and understand the physics of a large class of kinks in this context for normal and quasinormal modes.
+This makes the model a rich ground to study and understand the physics of a large class of kinks in this context for normal and QNMs.
 This model is particularly interesting because it has several parameters that can be varied to study the system dependence on several potential and linearized potential shapes.
 However, we have not exhausted the whole parameter space of the model in this work due to the relevance to our study.